wp-plugins/notificare/readme.txt

-=== Notificare ===
+=== Notificare.
+Get notified.
+Take action. ===
 Contributors: silentjohnny
 Donate link: http://notifica.re/donate
 Tags: comments, approve, notification
 Requires at least: 2.8
 Tested up to: 3.4
-Stable tag: 0.3.0
+Stable tag: 0.4.0
 License: BSD

-Get notified on comments and approve or mark as spam with a simple push of a button from your phone
+Get notified on comments and approve or mark as spam with a simple push of a button from your phone.

 == Description ==